andystanton/glfw-skeleton/README.md

 ### MacOS X + Eclipse:

-1. Follow the instructions to install Brew (http://brew.sh/).
+1. Follow [the instructions](http://brew.sh/) to install Brew.
 2. Install GLFW using 'brew install glfw3'.
 3. Install gdb using 'brew install homebrew/dupes/gdb'.
-4. Follow [these instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) for how to trust gdb for code signing.
+4. Follow [the instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) for how to trust gdb for code signing.
 5. Clone the glfw-skeleton repo.
 6. Open the project with Eclipse.